Which employers offer HR graduate training schemes?

-- GSK ’s future leaders graduate programme includes a human resources option, which is two-year scheme with four rotations.
+- GSK ’s future leaders graduate programme includes a human resources option, which is two-year scheme with three rotations.

 If HR consulting (advising clients on HR policies and issues) appeals to you more than working in the HR department of one employer, a few companies offer graduate schemes in this area.

-- Aon ’s graduate programme includes an employee benefits broking and consulting stream.
+- Aon ’s graduate programme includes a human capital solutions stream.

-- Deloitte offers a human capital graduate programme.
+- Deloitte strong>offers a human capital graduate programme.